salrashid123/aws_hmac/README.md

 At this point, we are ready to run the sample application which will

-1. COnnect to the HSM
+1. Connect to the HSM
 2. Embed the AccessKey into the HSM
 3. Use the embedded HMAC key to create AWS V4 signature
 4. Access AWS API